What is Sprint Target Completion?

 The key uses cases of Sprint Target Completion are:

-- Larger (e.g. Scaled Agile) delivery environments where individual Scrum Teams need to work together to deliver a shared objective.
+- Larger (e.g. Scaled Agile) delivery environments where individual delivery teams need to work together to deliver a shared objective.

-- have any chance of delivering the overall delivery objective within the planned timeframe.
+- Have any chance of delivering the overall delivery objective within the planned time frame.